kiril6/frontend-coding-challenge/README.md

-# frontend-coding-challenge (NASA API for rovers pictures taken on Mars)
+# vue-nasa-rover-images-infinite-scroll (NASA API for rovers pictures taken on Mars - with infinite scroll to fetch new images)

 Accessing url: https://kiril6.github.io/frontend-coding-challenge/